micycle1/PeasyGradients/README.md

 ### Masking

-Strictly, this functionality isn't defined by PeasyGradients (rather its defined by Processing itself).
+Strictly speaking, this functionality isn't defined by PeasyGradients (rather, it's defined by Processing itself).
 But I think it's worthwhile to show how masking can be used in conjunction with PeasyGradients.

-mask other graphics with gradients generated from PeasyGradients.
-An example which uses text ("N") to mask a gradient is provided below:
+An example which uses text ("P") to mask a gradient is provided below:

 ```
 void setup() {